Sandrem/FlyCasual/README.md

 Notes:
 * This game is in development.
 Not all rules and content are present.
 Online multiplayer is not stable.
-* If you encountered bug - please, [report it](https://github.com/Sandrem/FlyCasual/issues) (don't forget to provide screenshot and description of your last steps).
+* If you encountered a bug - please, [report it](https://github.com/Sandrem/FlyCasual/issues) (don't forget to provide screenshot and description of your last steps).
 * Tutorial is not included.
 If you don't know how to play the game, see [official tutorial](https://www.youtube.com/watch?v=PuhwSma960Y).
 * Code is open-source.
 If you want to help in development (programming, 3d-models, 2d-art, UI etc), contact me on [reddit](https://www.reddit.com/user/Sandrem_FlyCasual/) or [FFG forum](https://community.fantasyflightgames.com/profile/263695-sandrem/).
 Also some information about the code is present in [WIKI](https://github.com/Sandrem/FlyCasual/wiki/Developer-Support)
 * Please, don't forget to buy real models by FFG and play in real-life tournaments.